GIP-ITC-UniversityTwente/workshop-postgis-vector/README.md

 ```
 **Example 5 - Selecting attributes in a query**

 You may want to have your query returning specific attributes instead of all of them  (the ```*``` sign) as we have been doing.
-In the example below we are still getting all the parishes that belong to the municipality of Matosinhos, but we are only interested in knowing a few facts (attributes) about them:
+In the example below, we are still getting all the parishes that belong to the municipality of Matosinhos, but we are only interested in knowing a few facts (attributes) about them:

 ```sql
 SELECT freguesia, area_ha